 These markers give the clinical team an unchanging reference point for delivering each does of Intensity Modulated Radiation Therapy (IMRT), which is important because the prostate gland tends to move between treatment sessions.
 During each daily radiation treatment, new three-dimensional images reveal the fiducials so the therapist can position the patient to deliver radiation only to the affected area, minimizing damage to healthy tissues and side effects.

 Chemotherapy causes the cancer to shrink and sometimes disappear.
-Even if the cancer does not disappear completely, chemotherapy can relieve pain and other discomforts caused by the cancer.
+Even if the cancer does not disappear completely, chemotherapy can prevent cancer growth and relieve pain and other discomforts caused by the cancer.

 Support Services

 Northeast Georgia Medical Center also provides other valuable resources to guide you through your cancer care and to answer questions after you have completed your treatment for prostate cancer.
-To learn more about our extensive support network from financial counseling to pastoral care, click here.
+Our Patient Navigation Program can help guide you through every step of your cancer journey, from scheduling appointments and making decisions to receiving the emotional support you need.
+Our specially trained physical therapy staff can help you recover from the side effects of treatments.
+We also offer a broader support network, from financial counseling to pastoral care.
+Learn more about extended cancer support services.